 A variety of studies have been conducted on insulin rationing amongst people with type 1 and type 2 diabetes.
 Here are results from some of those studies—many of which came from data collected by the T1D Exchange Patient Registry:

-- 61% of people on Medicaid are non-white: Black, Hispanic, Asian-American
+- 61 percent of people on Medicaid are non-white: Black, Hispanic, Asian-American

 - 50% of people with T1D reported rationing insulin regularly

-- 25% of people with T1D and T2D rationing insulin were of low-income status
+- 25% of people with type 1 diabetes (T1D) and type 2 diabetes (T2D) rationing insulin were of low-income status.

-- 1 out of every 3 people coming to the emergency department for severe hyperglycemia was rationing insulin
+- One out of every three people coming to the emergency department for severe hyperglycemia was rationing insulin.

-- 37% of people with T1D and T2D ration both insulin and test strips
+- 37 percent of people with T1D and T2D ration both insulin and test strips.

 “Cost-related underuse of insulin—and other diabetes medications—is more common in racial and ethnic minority individuals,” explained Sara Jane Cromer, MD.
 “It’s associated with [higher blood sugar levels] and possibly with hyperglycemia emergencies.”